cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 `Application → DAO ↔︎ [AcraTranslator, AcraServer, Datastore] → Application`

-Application asks DAO for sensitive fields in plaintext.
+Application asks DAO for sensitive fields in a plaintext.
 DAO reads encrypted/masked/tokenized fields from the database/datastore, and communicates with AcraServer/AcraTranslator to decrypt/demask/untokenize the fields.
 DAO receives plaintext fields and sends them back to the application.

 ---